Pasqua Rosée

-In late 1651 Edwards returned to Smyrna, taking Rosée with him.
-The number and frequency of friends visiting Edwards to drink coffee with him disrupted his social life, and he set up Rosée as the proprietor of a coffee-house near the Royal Exchange.
-As he was not a freeman of the City of London he was not able to trade; accordingly Edwards made his father-in-law's former apprentice, Christopher "Kitt" Bowman, a freeman of the City, join Rosée as a partner.
+In late 1651 Edwards returned to London, taking Rosée with him.
+The number and frequency of friends visiting Edwards to drink coffee with him disrupted his social life, and so he set up Rosée as the proprietor of a coffee-house near the Royal Exchange.
+As Rosée was not a freeman of the City of London he was not able to trade; accordingly Edwards made his father-in-law's former apprentice, Christopher "Kitt" Bowman—a freeman of the City—join Rosée as a partner.
 The last known reference to Rosée was in 1658, after which Bowman ran the coffee-house with his wife until his death in 1662.
-There are stories that Rosée left London for a misdemeanour and that he went to Holland or Germany to sell coffee, although there is no evidence this was the case.
+There are stories that Rosée left London as a result of a misdemeanour and that he went to Holland or Germany to sell coffee, although there is no evidence this was the case.

 The number of coffee-houses grew rapidly after Rosée opened his outlet.
-By 1708 there were 500–600 in London and Westminster—and others in provincial cities.
-The original premises of the coffee-house were destroyed in the 1666 Great Fire of London.
-On its location in the 21st century is a pub, the Jamaica Wine House; a commemorative plaque is now on the spot, unveiled in 1952—the tercentenary of Rosée's shop.
+By 1708 there were 500–600 in London and Westminster, and others in provincial cities.
+The original premises of the coffee-house was destroyed in the 1666 Great Fire of London.
+On its location is a late nineteenth-century building housing—in the twenty-first century—a pub, the Jamaica Wine House; a commemorative plaque is now on the spot, unveiled in 1952—the tercentenary of the founding of Rosée's shop.